FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 Find your best options in less than 2 minutes

-If you've been denied home insurance by multiple carriers, you're not alone — and you're not without options.
-FAIR Plan insurance exists in 34 states specifically to ensure that high-risk homeowners always have access to at least basic property coverage.
-In this guide, you'll learn exactly how FAIR Plans work, what they cover (and what they don't), how much they cost, and why most policyholders need supplemental coverage on top.
+If you've been denied home insurance by multiple carriers, you're not alone, and you're not without options.
+FAIR Plan insurance exists in roughly 33 states plus Washington, D.C., specifically to ensure that high-risk homeowners always have access to at least basic property coverage.
+In this guide, you'll learn exactly how FAIR Plans work, what they cover (and what they don't), how much they cost in 2026, and why most policyholders need supplemental coverage on top.

 Whether you're navigating California's wildfire insurance crisis or facing coverage denials in a hurricane-prone state, understanding FAIR Plan home insurance is essential to protecting your home and your finances.
-We'll also cover proven strategies for hardening your home and eventually transitioning back to the more affordable private insurance market.
+We'll also cover the latest 2026 rate changes, the new Make It FAIR Act reform legislation, proven strategies for hardening your home, and how to eventually transition back to the more affordable private insurance market.

 Key Pinch Points

-• FAIR Plans exist in 34 states as a last-resort coverage option
+• FAIR Plans exist in about 33 states as a last-resort option

-• FAIR Plans exclude liability, theft, and loss of use coverage
+• FAIR Plans exclude liability, theft, water damage, and loss of use

 Compare Home Insurance Plans in Ohio